top of page

 Unentered Dogs

-Unentered dogs must remain in the competitor’s vehicle during the test day.
-There will be ample potty areas, but unentered dogs should not be allowed to “play”, exercise, or train on the test grounds.
+Example: Unentered dogs must remain in the handler’s vehicle during the event day.
+There will be ample potty areas, but unentered dogs should not be allowed to “play”, exercise, or train on the event grounds.
+There will be limited crating available for event officials and volunteers.
+Please contact Barb Sahl at the.elemental.dog@gmail.com with your needs.

 Smoking